 Workers in British Columbia who are eligible for the federal EI program and who have been laid off due to the coronavirus will receive a $1,000 cheque from the province.
 The one-time payment is being called the B.C.
 Emergency Benefit for Workers.

-- Emergency benefit payments may be available for Albertans who are forced to self-isolated because of COVID-19.
+- Emergency benefit payments may be available for Albertans who are forced to self-isolate because of COVID-19.
 Details are forthcoming.

 - The Province of Alberta is going to make a one-time payment of $1,146 to every Albertian whose job has been affected by the coronavirus outbreak.
 This will help to bridge the gap until federal funding becomes available.